Ten reasons why no responsible company would have appointed Rebekah Brooks

 For years, senior journalists at News International – including individuals whom she personally knew well and some whom she had promoted – engaged in illegal phone hacking on an industrial scale.

 At the same time, public officials were being bribed.
-No fewer than 26 public officials have now been found guilty of receiving bribes from the Sun, and two journalists have been found guilty of conspiracy to commit misconduct in public office.
-Again, however, Brooks as editor and manager failed to ensure the law was observed even though she seemed to know there had been problems – in 2003, after all, she told the Commons media select committee: ‘We have paid police for information in the past.’
+No fewer than 26 public officials have now been found guilty of receiving bribes from the Sun, and two journalists have been [You must be registered and logged in to see this link.].
+Again, however, Brooks as editor and manager failed to ensure the law was observed even though she seemed to know there had been problems – in 2003, after all, [You must be registered and logged in to see this link.]: ‘We have paid police for information in the past.’

 Though she has never been questioned about it, we should assume that she was also unaware of possible problems with the activities of Mazher Mahmood, the undercover reporter who was a senior member of her staff for years and who has since been suspended from his job after a judge suggested he had committed perjury.
-The Crown Prosecution Service is currently reviewing dozens of criminal trials in which Mahmood gave evidence.
+The Crown Prosecution Service is [You must be registered and logged in to see this link.] in which Mahmood gave evidence.

 3. When Brooks becomes aware of wrongdoing in her company, she prefers denial and cover-up to coming clean.